Sheep-y/Modnix/README.md

 It is intended to be a successor and full replacement of [Phoenix Point Mod Loader](https://github.com/RealityMachina/PhoenixPointModInjector/) (v0.1 by RealityMachina).

-Modnix is under active development, and is advised for general use.
+Modnix is under active development, with incomplete interface, ready for testing but is not advised for general use.

 ## Features